Tutorials

 How to Automate the Code Merging Process

 Tired of handling merges manually as your team develops?
 It may be time to automate code merging instead.
 Merging code in Git can be tedious and time-consuming, leading to missed milestones and more in particularly dire cases.
-Automation is a great solution, but you'll need to use it appropriately to
+Automation is a great solution, but you'll need to use it

 Hugo Escafit